Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

  * Chrome
  * Firefox
  * Safari

+## Testing User Stories

+* As a First Time Visitor : <br>

+  * "I would like to find out the about the band and what styles of music they play."

+     The site Home page provides Biography of the band.
+The live page provides live sample of different styles of music.

+  * "As someone who is new to the band I would to sample some of their music."

+     The live page provides live sample youtube videos for vistor to play.

+  * "As a first time visitor I would like to easily navigate the website to find the information I need."

+     The website is clearly laid out and easy to navigate.
+The site navigation highlights the page that is currently being viewed.
+     There is prompts on the live page about where to go to book the band.

+  * "As a newcommer to the band site I would like to see reviews/customer testimonials of the band."

+     There is a testimonial page where you can see fan/customer reviews in a scrollable section.

+* As a Regular Visitor:

+  * "I would like to see when and where the band are playing their upcomming gigs."

+     On the home page there is a gig guide section which provides dates and venues of upcomming gigs

+  * "I would like to book the band for a private function."

+     On the Contact page there is a booking form were the band can be booked for a function, there is a date picker section where you submit the date you are looking for aswell as a special requirements section.

+## Validator Testing

+HTML
+  * No errors were returned when passing through the official validator site  <a href="https://validator.w3.org/" target="_blank" >W3C Validator</a>
+CSS
+  * No errors were found when passing through the official <a href="https://jigsaw.w3.org/css-validator/" target="_blank" >(Jigsaw) validator</a>

 # Deployment
 Local git repository was initated in the begining of this project and several commits were made during